Frequently Asked Questions

 - Transferring credits back to your institution is easy.

-- Our convenient on-campus, online, and hybrid formats make it easy to fit classes into your summer schedule.
+- Our convenient online formats make it easy to fit classes into your summer schedule.

 Where and when can I find a list of spring/summer courses being offered?

-Class schedules are available at www.gvsu.edu/schedule beginning February 15.
+Class schedules are available at www.gvsu.edu/schedule.
 Current GVSU students will receive an email with their specific registration date.
+You can also visit our Summer Sessions page for a list of online courses.

 When can I register for spring/summer classes?